-Let’s welcome in the new year!
+Let’s welcome in the new year and the new decade!
 Families all over the Bay Area will toast with balloon drops, root beer and streamers at festive New Year’s Eve celebrations fit for the whole crew.
 Whether you prefer a noon party and early bedtime or you plan to party ’til they drop, we’ve got the fun for you.
-Cheers!
+Cheers to the coming 2020!

 Bell Ringing at the Asian Art Museum

 Ring in the new year with the sounds of a 16th century, 2,100 pound bell.
 The bell tolls 108 times to usher in the New Year and curb the 108 mortal desires that Buddhists believe torments human kind.
 The ringing symbolizes a fresh start and leaving behind and negativity or bad luck from the previous year.
-Sun., Dec.
-30, 11:30 a.m.-1:30 p.m.
+Tue., Dec.
+31, 11:30 a.m.-1:30 p.m.
 (9:30 -11:30 a.m. for members).
-San Francisco/Civic Center.
-Included with admission. $15/adult, $10/ages 13-17, children 12 and under, members and all SFUSD students are free.
-All ages.
+Event details.

 photo: Jakob Nilsson-Ehle via flickr